land-of-apps/spring-petclinic-k8s/README.md

 Pre-built container images are available, so that you can start deploying this app to your favorite Kubernetes cluster.
 In case you'd like to build your own images, please follow these instructions.

+To use the pre-built containers set `REPOSITORY_PREFIX=alexandreroman` and go to the [K8S deployment section](#deploying-this-application-to-kubernetes)

 [Read this guide](https://buildpacks.io/docs/install-pack/) to deploy the `pack` CLI to your workstation.

 Many buildpack implementations are available: for best results, use [Paketo buildpacks](https://paketo.io):